Orne

-Orne (/fr/; Ôrne or Orne) is a department in the northwest of France, named after the river Orne.
-It had a population of 279,942 in 2019.
+Orne (/fr/; Ôrne or Orne) is a department in Normandy in the northwest of France, named after the river Orne.
+Its prefecture is Alençon.
+In 2023 it had a population of 275,201.

 History

 Orne is one of the original 83 départements created during the French Revolution, on 4 March 1790.
 It was created from parts of the former provinces of Normandy and Perche.

 After the Battle of Waterloo the department was occupied by the Prussians as agreed in the Treaty of Paris.
 The area was occupied for three years, during which time the occupying forces pillaged the locals, taking food and money from the locals.
 The Prussians left in 1818.

 During World War II the commune was occupied by the Axis powers.
-The commune was liberated from its occupiers on August 21, 1944 as part of Operation Overlord, when the final battle of the battle of the Falaise pocket on Hill 262 near Coudehard was won.
+The commune was liberated from its occupiers on 21 August 1944 as part of Operation Overlord, when the final battle of the battle of the Falaise pocket on Hill 262 near Coudehard was won.